-With government advice and support changing rapidly as the Covid-19 pandemic evolves, it’s hard to keep up with the latest news in business support.
-From closures, furloughed staff, huge drops in productivity and remote working, your business is most definitely not the only one facing uncertain times, as every sector faces immense pressure in knowing what to do next.
+With government advice and support changing rapidly as the Covid-19 pandemic evolves, it’s hard to keep up with the latest news in business support and which Covid-19 funding can help your business.
+From closures, furloughed staff, huge drops in productivity and increased remote working, your business or organisation is most definitely not the only one facing uncertain times, as every sector faces immense pressure in knowing what to do next.

-Here at Hethel Innovation, we’re still offering our support to businesses the best we can and understand our role is more important than ever.
+Here at Hethel Innovation, we’re still offering our support to businesses the best we can and understand our role is more important than ever as businesses start to adapt to new ways of working.
 So we’ve put together this live blog to feature all of the funding newly available for small businesses and start-ups during Covid-19, updating any changes as they happen.
 Whether you’re unsure if your business is eligible for any funding or need more information on how to apply, these direct links will take you straight to where you can find out more and get started.

 Our entire team are always on hand to offer free support with funding bids, such as proof-reading, critiquing or any other queries.
 Get in touch with us regarding your Coronavirus concerns and any other questions by giving us a call or sending over an email.

 (Scroll down for the latest funding for charities)